Nikola Tesla: Personal life and character

 Tesla was a lifelong bachelor, who had once explained that his chastity was very helpful to his scientific abilities.
-He once said in earlier years that he felt he could never be worthy enough for a woman, considering women superior in every way.
-His opinion had started to sway in later years when he felt that women were trying to outdo men and make themselves more dominant.
-This "new woman" was met with much indignation from Tesla, who felt that women were losing their femininity by trying to be in power.
-In an interview with the Galveston Daily News on 10 August 1924 he stated, "In place of the soft-voiced, a gentlewoman of my reverent worship, has come the woman who thinks that her chief success in life lies in making herself as much as possible like man—in dress, voice and actions, in sports and achievements of every kind ...
-The tendency of women to push aside man, supplanting the old spirit of cooperation with him in all the affairs of life, is very disappointing to me."
-Although he told a reporter in later years that he sometimes felt that by not marrying, he had made too great a sacrifice to his work, Tesla chose to never pursue or engage in any known relationships, instead finding all the stimulation he needed in his work.
+In an interview with the Galveston Daily News on 10 August 1924 he stated, "Now the soft-voiced gentlewoman of my reverent worship has all but vanished.
+In her place has come the woman who thinks that her chief success in life lies in making herself as much as possible like man—in dress, voice and actions..."
+He told a reporter in later years that he sometimes felt that by not marrying, he had made too great a sacrifice to his work.